naml3i/testmirror/node/README.md

 ### Role-based Access Control

 Hauth manages access rules based on URLs path (without query string) and on roles.
 Each user can be assigned one role.
-Access rules look like :
+Access rules look like:

 ```cfg
 '/node_modules': 'skip',    // disable access control => no authentication required